Find Faculty Members at MUSC.

 Professional Experience:

-2012 – Present: Adjunct Faculty, Clemson University, Bioengineering
+2012 – Present: Adjunct Faculty, Clemson University, Dept. of Bioengineering

-2018 – Present: Associate Professor, MUSC, Oral Health Sciences and Biochemistry & Molecular Biology
+2018 – Present: Associate Professor, MUSC, Dept. of Biomedical & Community Health Sciences, Division of Basic Science Research; Dept. of Biochemistry & Molecular Biology (secondary appointment)

 Research Interests: